 Our approach sets out what all of our academies do together, what we do slightly differently and what makes our academies unique.

 We expect all staff to be the best they can be.
-We want pupils to attend lessons led by teachers who love their subject.
-Teachers who are skilled practitioners in teaching pupils about the subject they are so passionate about.
+We want pupils to attend lessons led by skilled practitioners, teaching pupils about the subject they love.

 We are a close-knit family of four academies located within a 10-mile radius – our proximity provides a strong position for collaborative working and reflects a deep commitment to our community.
 All schools within the Trust are united in their vision to rapidly improve the learning experience of their pupils and raise the aspirations of the local communities which they serve.
 There is a strong collegiate atmosphere within our Trust.
 We operate shared policies, systems, and processes to ensure that our collaboration creates efficiencies in practice.
 We want it to be easy for our staff to help pupils achieve well and be prepared for a successful future.